How To Improve Cross-Team Collaboration: 13 Experts Weigh Inon 26 August 2022

 When teams work across functions, or with partners or clients, there’s added complexity in dealing with people outside your normal team.
-There’s often conflicting ways of working and differing levels of knowledge.
+There are often conflicting ways of working and differing levels of knowledge with cross collaboration.
 These quickly test the limits of standard collaboration tools and processes used within your team.

 So, how do you improve collaboration between teams?
 We reached out to several collaboration experts across a number of industries to answer this burning question.
-Read on to see the interesting tips they shared on the subject.
+Read on to learn more about cross collaboration and see the interesting tips they shared on the subject.